BarbossHack/shmap/README.md

     assert_eq!(Some("value".to_string()), value);

-    // We strongly advise to use Shmap with TTL to avoid opening too many file descriptors,
-    // or using too much RAM
-    shmap.insert_with_ttl("key", "temporary_value", Duration::from_secs(60))?;
+    // It is strongly advised to use TTL to avoid using too much RAM shmap.insert_with_ttl("key", "temporary_value", Duration::from_secs(60))?;

     Ok(())